 Every year as summer ends and school begins, kids go back to school to greet their friends and tell stories of their summer vacations.
 Along with this passing of information, it’s important to remember that kids often pass along germs as well, and right now is a highly susceptible time for kids to be reintroduced to germs and become sick.

-“Don’t sit so close to the TV.
+How Does Blue Light Effect Your Eyes “Don’t sit so close to the TV.
 You’ll go blind.”
 How much truth is there to that?
-We went from believing the statement when we were children, to deciding it’s complete nonsense, to going back to the possibility that it makes sense …. sort of.
-A television screen, computer screen, or phone most likely won’t “make you go blind,” but
+We went from believing the statement when we were children, to decide it’s complete nonsense, to going back to the possibility that it makes sense …. sort of.
+A television screen, computer screen, or phone most

 If you are one of the approximately 37 million Americans who wear contact lenses, you may wonder what happens if your contacts get old.
 Perhaps you are using contacts you got several years ago.
 Or you are trying to save money by wearing your two-week lenses over a more extended period.
 It may seem like a good idea, but wearing